-+PHS 112.
++\PHS 112.
 PHYSICAL SCIENCE II.
 4 hrs.

-PREREQUISITE: Exception from PLacement testing or appropriate placement scores in writing, reading, and mathematics.
+PREREQUISITE: Exempted by scores or appropriate placement scores in writing, reading and mathematics or successful completion of required developmental courses.

 This course provides the non-technical student with an introduction to the basic principles of chemistry and physics.
 Laboratory is required